Events Calendar

 A special thanks to the following companies who make it possible to deliver special activities at Algonquin Park's Winter in the Wild Festival.
 If your company would like to sponsor an event please contact Stacey at 613 637-2828 extension 239.

-I love Algonquin Park in winter
+I Love Algonquin Park in Winter sticker

 See past event images on The Friends of Algonquin Park's Facebook page.